Employability in West Lothian

 West Lothian Third Sector Employability Forum

-Build stronger relationships and networks
+- Build relationships and referral routes.

-Influence local and national employability policies
+- Feed into local and national employability strategy.

 The Forum is currently chaired by Alan McCloskey (Interim Chair).